MDetomaso/GettingCleaningData/Codebook.md

 ## Features: selection and renaming
 SELECTION: features related to "mean" and standard deviation ("std") have been shortlisted as required by the task.

-MERGING DATA: after that train and test data have been merged together ("final_data"), mean and std were calculated for each subject for each activity for each mean and std measurements ("melt_data").
+MERGING DATA: after that train and test data have been merged together ("final_data"), mean and std were calculated for each subject for each activity for each mean and std measurements ("melt_data" and "tidy_data").

 RENAMING: in the "tidy_dataset" variables were renamed as follows:
 * t = "time" (time measurement)